s3724447/PP1-baxter/README.md

 docker-compose up -d

-This will start three containers in the background: vxlab-rosie (Simulation platform); novnc (X session for graphical output in browser), vxlab-rosie-nav (Navigation).
+This will start three containers in the background: vxlab-rosie (Simulation platform); novnc (X session for graphical output in browser); vxlab-rosie-nav (Navigation).

 Simulator:

 docker exec -it vxlab-rosie bash

-~/rosie/simload &

-Graphical output with Gazebo:

-Point your browser on the same machine, substituting HOSTNAME: http://HOSTNAME:8080/vnc_auto.html
+Point your browser on the simulation host, substituting HOSTNAME: http://HOSTNAME:8080/vnc_auto.html

-Once the gazebo world has started up, type:

-~/rosie/prepsim

 Graphical display: